In Excel, it is very easy to split first, middle, and last names that appear in the same column into separate columns by using different ways.

 =RIGHT(A2,LEN(A2)-SEARCH(" ",A2,SEARCH(" ",A2,1)+1))

 To extract the last name, first determine the position of the second space character by using the nested SEARCH functions, add 1 to SEARCH(” “,A2,1) to start the extraction with the next character.
-Next, subtract the position of the 2nd space from the total string length, and get the length of the last name as result.
-Then supply the resulting number to the RIGHT function to extract the number of characters from the end of the string.
+Next, subtract the position of the 2nd space from the total string length, and obtain the length of the last name as a result number.
+Then give this resulting number to the RIGHT function to extract the number of characters from the end of the string.

 Get the Middle Name

-The MID function uses three arguments, which allows you to specify the text, start position and the number of characters to extract the middle name from that position.
+The MID function uses three arguments, the first argument specifies the text or cell address, the second specifies the start position, and the last argument tells numbers of characters to extract the middle name from that position.

 =MID(text, start_num, num_chars)